Red-spotted Purple

 There are even third and fourth subspecies!
 The Arizona Red-spotted Purple (Limentis arthemis arizonensis) can be found in Arizona, New Mexico and Mexico!
 The Western White Admiral (Limentis arthemis rubrofasciata) is found in Canada from western Ontario to Alaska, south sporadically in the northern U.S. into Minnesota, Dakotas, Montana, and perhaps Idaho and Washington.
 Its Eastern range is uncertain, but it may reach the Atlantic coast in Canada and Maine.

-Range of Limentis arthemis forms - Limenitis arthemis
+Range of Three Limenitis arthemis Forms

-Range map for White Admiral/Red-spotted Purple from Wikimedia Commons (created by Megan McCarty).
+From Wikimedia Commons (created by Megan McCarty)

-Red: White Admiral (Limentis arthemis form arthemis) - the northern form
+Red: White Admiral (Limentis arthemis form arthemis)

 Salmon: Red-spotted Purple (Limentis arthemis form astyanax)